 Routine Uses: This information will be used by and disclosed to VA personnel and contractors who need the information to assist with activities related to the training management purposes.
-Additionally, this information will become a part of your permanent personnel record and is included in the respective government-wide, OPM/GOVT-1 - General Personnel Records (71 FR35356) and VA-specific, 76VA05 General Personnel Records -Title 38 (65 FR 45131) electronic system of records notices (SORNs), and is subject to all published routine uses within these SORNs.
+Additionally, this information will become a part of your permanent personnel record and is included in the respective government-wide, OPM/GOVT-1 - General Personnel Records (71 FR35356) and is subject to all published routine uses within this SORNs.